 - Please if you get any analysis done, please send me a copy of the results to upload on this page for other farmers to refer to– The more info the better!

 - Phone me on 0844534499

-In 2004 Ritlee designed and manufactured their first Ritlee chipper for the SA Market and its conditions, in which time we have now sold +600 units to farmers, contractors, coucils etc.– Some 5 years later the first ‘copies’ started to appear.
-Please insist on our well proven H/D Ritlee 225 wood chipper which is available as a tractor or a trailer mount, both gravity or hydraulic feed and with options of fitting a chip grinder on discharge and a 90 deg turn for row prunings chipping!
+In 2004 Ritlee designed and manufactured their first Ritlee chipper for the SA Market and its conditions, in which time we have now sold +600 units to farmers, contractors, councils etc.– Some 5 years later the first ‘copies’ started to appear.
+Please insist on our well proven H/D Ritlee 225 wood chipper which is available as a tractor or a trailer mount, both gravity or hydraulic feed and with options of fitting a chip grinder on discharge or a 90 deg turn for row prunings chipping!

 When ordering a grinder attachment, this must be done at order.
 (With grinder, we have a manual operated trap door —open, normal chipper and closed all chips are diverted to grinding chamber for grinding!– Really does work well!